Department of Mathematics

 the model to the experiment is sought).
 As needed for modeling, I develop the 2D and 3D finite differences-based front-tracking methods.

-NEW textbook: Ordinary and Partial Differential Equations, by Victor Henner, Tatyana Belozerova, and Mikhail Khenner
+Textbook: Ordinary and Partial Differential Equations, by Victor Henner, Tatyana Belozerova, and Mikhail Khenner

 Preface (1st to read if you are thinking about adopting or using this textbook)